DanielCoutoVale/Dependencies/README.md

 Once translation is made, one can check a linguistic description for completion.
 This is achieved by running the script `check-analysis.jar`.
 Here one needs to specify:

-* the name of the description
+* the description name
-* the name of the analysis
+* the analysis name
-* the name of the corpus
+* the corpus name
-* the name of the language
+* the language name
-* the name of the text
+* the text title

 ```
 java -jar check-analysis.jar [description] [analysis] [corpus] [language] [text]